MirkMart/Lab_CompGeno/4_GenomeAssembly/README.md

 ![](https://raw.githubusercontent.com/jacopoM28/CompOmics_2022/main/4_GenomeAssembly/Figures/Heterozigosity-1.png)

-Generally, more moneys you have, more high quality data you have, more likely you will assemble a good quality genome.
-However moneys are not everything and nowdays big genome projects rely on big constortium with bioinformaticians extremly skilled in genome assemblies and able to namually curate them in order to correct for high - level miss-assemblies (*e.g* [Darwin Tree of Life](https://www.darwintreeoflife.org/data/), [Vertebrate Genomes Project](https://vertebrategenomesproject.org/)).
+Tipically, more moneys you have, more high-quality data you get and more likely you will assemble a good quality genome.
+However moneys are not all and nowdays big genome projects rely on big constortia with bioinformaticians extremely experienced in genome assembly and able manually curated them (*e.g* [Darwin Tree of Life](https://www.darwintreeoflife.org/data/), [Vertebrate Genomes Project](https://vertebrategenomesproject.org/)).